-In order to connect to your existing API endpoints or use graphQL mutations as functions, you’ll first need to add your HTTP server as an Internal data source.
+In order to connect to your existing API endpoints (custom functions), read data from HTTP (custom resources), or use graphQL mutations as functions, you’ll first need to add your HTTP server as an Internal data source.

 How to connect